 - Frequency Response: 10 Hertz to 20 kilohertz

-They feature a lightweight and unobtrusive design that is ideal for wearing for extended periods.
-They feature soft earpads that are made with excellent materials to make them breathable even in hot weather.
+They feature a lightweight and unobtrusive design ideal for wearing for extended periods.
+In addition, they feature soft earpads that are made with excellent materials to make them breathable even in hot weather.
 The headphones come with an excellent frequency response of between 10 Hz and 20 kHz and an impedance of 60 ohms.

-These Sony studio headphones feature a long audio cable that is 9.8ft which is ideal for guitar amps and studio projects.
-For even better quality, these headphones feature 40mm drivers and neodymium magnets.
+These Sony studio headphones feature a long audio cable that is 9.8ft, ideal for guitar amps and studio projects.
+In addition, these headphones feature 40mm drivers and neodymium magnets for even better quality.
 While they do not provide the premium audio fidelity compared to others on this list, the MDR 7506 comes at a very affordable price, and for a few more dollars, even a headphone carry bag.